jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 <a name="introduction"></a>
 # Introduction

 The 3Bird Behavior Logger is a data collection tool for applied behavior analysis.
 The interface was designed for researchers conducting treatment while one or more data-collectors record behaviors.
-We recognize that every lab has different preferences on methods and so Behavior Logger allows for substantial customization.
-This manual details each of the screens and how to achieve some of the most common use-cases.

 ---